wlsf82/protractor-helper/README.md

 ## How to use (examples)

-After installing the library you will need to require it in you test file (see below).
+After installing the library you will need to require it in your test file (see below).

 ```
 // foobar.spec.js